ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 ## ngramMinHashCaseInsensitiveUTF8 {#ngramminhashcaseinsensitiveutf8}

-Calculates a hash value for each n-gram of a string in UTF8 case insensitive and uses `hashnum` minimum hashes to calculate the minimum hash and `hashnum` maximum hashes to calculate the maximum hash.
+Calculates a hash value for each n-gram of a string in UTF-8 and uses `hashnum` minimum hashes to calculate the minimum hash and `hashnum` maximum hashes to calculate the maximum hash.
 Returns a tuple with those hashes.
+Is case insensitive.

 Can be used for detection of semi-duplicate strings with [tupleHammingDistance](../../sql-reference/functions/tuple-functions.md#tuplehammingdistance).
 For two values: if one of the returned hashes is the same for both values, we think that those values are the same.